 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Spread the coconut out on a rimmed baking sheet, and toast it in the oven until golden brown, stirring after every 3-4 minutes to prevent burning.
+Spread the coconut out on a rimmed baking sheet, and toast it in the oven until golden brown, stirring after every 3 to 4 minutes to prevent burning.

 The toasting process will probably take about 15 minutes to get the coconut thoroughly brown.
 Once toasted, set it aside to cool.

-Once the chocolate is tempered and the coconut is cool, stir one cup of the toasted coconut into the chocolate and stir until it is well-distributed.
+Once the chocolate is tempered and the coconut is cool, stir 1 cup of the toasted coconut into the chocolate and stir until it is well-distributed.

-Pour the chocolate onto a foil- or wax paper-covered baking sheet, and spread it into a thin layer about 1/4-inch thick.
+Pour the chocolate onto a foil- or waxed paper-covered baking sheet, and spread it into a thin layer about 1/4-inch thick.